Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Folate (Folic Acid): Preventing Neural Tube Defects

-Why it's critical: Folate is absolutely essential for DNA synthesis and cell division—processes occurring at extraordinary rates during early pregnancy.
-The neural tube (which becomes the brain and spinal cord) forms in the first 28 days of pregnancy, often before women know they're pregnant.
+Why it's critical: Absolutely essential for DNA synthesis and cell division—processes occurring at extraordinary rates during early pregnancy.
+Neural tube (becomes brain and spinal cord) forms in first 28 days of pregnancy, often before women know they're pregnant.
 Adequate folate during this critical period prevents devastating neural tube defects.

 Recommended intake: 600-800 mcg daily during pregnancy (up from 400 mcg for non-pregnant women)